-Apply online by uploading your resume and a statement of claims of no more than 1000 words.
+Apply online by uploading your resume as well as a statement of claims up to 1000 words.

 1. Make sure you're eligible

 Read our information to check if you are eligible to work with us.

 2. Do your research